How to improve employee well-being in the workplace

 Infuse well-being into your workplace with Limeade Well-Being

 Science shows that employee well-being results happen when peers, managers and leaders show up for each other in meaningful ways.
-Our employee well-being platform gives every employee the opportunity to offer — and find — inspiration and accountability, while giving managers and leaders the actionable tools to make company support real.
+Our employee well-being platform helps employees find inspiration and accountability, and gives managers the tools to make company support more effective.

-Employee well-being programs can no longer be adjacent and siloed programs, nor can they be focused solely on health and wellness.
+Employee well-being programs can no longer be disconnected or isolated from each other, nor can they only focus on health and wellness.
 Instead, employee well-being should be infused into the whole company, becoming a part of how employees experience work every day.
 And the numbers prove it: Employees who report a high sense of well-being are 38% more likely to feel engaged at work.
 For Ryan LLC, that meant a 4x increase in global monthly active users when they switched to Limeade.